-The Malaysian dragon boat race was first introduced and held in Penang, and was participated mainly by the locals and teams from government department.
+The Malaysian dragon boat race was first introduced and held in Penang.
+It was participated mainly by the locals and teams from the government department.
 It was then held at the waterfront along Gurney Drive.

 Then in 1979, it started to invite teams from outside Malaysia and had since attracted rowers from more than 60 countries.

-It is a two-day event held in June and has now moved to the picturesque and beautiful Teluk Bahang Dam.
-It is about 45 minutes from Georgetown, Penang's colorful capital city that was awarded UNESCO World Heritage City in 2008.
+It is a two-day event held in June.
+The venue has now moved from Gurney Drive waterfront to the picturesque and beautiful Teluk Bahang Dam.

-Even though the event starts at 9:00 am and ends at 5:00 pm, do come early to get a spot with good viewing vista.
+The event starts at 9:00 am and ends at 5:00 pm but do come early to get a spot with a good viewing vista.

-If you have a binocular, bring it with you as the actual event may be far from where you are seated.
-If you do not have one, this is a good excuse to buy one!
-For the camera, do not forget the telephoto and zoom lenses to snap photos of the dragon's head, the adrenaline charged paddlers and the scenic beauty of the venue.
+If you have a binocular, bring it along.
+The actual event may be far from where you are seated.
+For the camera, do not forget the telephoto and zoom lenses to snap photos of the dragon's head, the adrenaline-charged paddlers and the scenic beauty of the venue.

-Also, do not forget to check out the weather forecast for the day.
-It can be unpredictable though, so bring along a good sunshade and umbrella, to be doubly sure.
+Also, check the weather forecast for the day.
+It can be unpredictable so bring along a good sunshade and umbrella, to be doubly sure.